Non-NeutralZero/articles/use-cases/churn.md

 9. How is that lift augmented after implemented users retention actions?
 10. What is the Probability Threshold?
 How was is set?

+## Churn monitoring
+1. What is happening right now? (define indicators, metrics to monitor churn status)
+2. What is the monitoring frequency that we should be employing?
+3. Use descriptive models (not good for trend analysis, but good for summarizing what happened)
+4. Compare/monitor different time periods (Beta distributions models are good enough)

 ## Adaptive churn analysis and prediction
 1. Reactive churn management
 2. Rigorous A/B testing